 - use a powerful magnet, not only to add some retention but fasten the holster to clothing

 This idea caught on quickly and helped the company rise to be one of the fastest-growing holster manufacturers in a crowded market.
+The unique design is very identifiable with the magnetic flap that goes over the waistline.

 Is the QCC a Good Concealed Carry Holster?